kamranahmedse/laravel-modular-boilerplate/readme.md

 ```

 ## Adding your Modules
 - Create a directory with your module name e.g. `MyAwesomeModule` inside the `app/Modules` directory.
-Inside the directory create a file called `routes.php` for the routes and create the directories `Controllers`, `Models` and views for your controllers, models and views respectively.
+Inside this directory create a file called `routes.php` for the routes and create the directories `Controllers`, `Models` and `Views` for your controllers, models and views respectively.

 - Open up the file `config/module.php`.
 This is the file where you will be registring your modules.
 Add your module name in the `modules` array like this: